romeobravo/bem-classes/README.md

 You can also grab the bem-classes.js file from the repository.

 ## Standard class strings
-Pass the arguments to the imported function and call `.s` to return the class string.
+Pass the arguments to the imported function and call `.s` or `.string` to return the class string.
 You can pass strings or key-value pairs as arguments.
 The key of a key-value pair only gets added as a class if the value is truthy.
 ```js
 classes('block').s
   // => 'block'